rhiot/gitbook/cloudplatform/paas/paas.md

 used to manage users authorized to connect to cloud event bus.

 The KeyCloak web application is exposed on `CLOUDHOST:8082/auth/admin/REALM/console` address.
-In particular `CLOUDHOST:8082/auth/admin/master/console/` address can be used to manage master real.
+In particular `CLOUDHOST:8082/auth/admin/master/console/` address can be used to manage master realm.

 ## Apache Spark cluster